The Blog

 After the immersion, Goddess Durga is reported to return to Mount Kailash and reunite with Lord Shiva.
 Worshippers chant impassioned hymns, pray to Goddess Durga and seek her blessings throughout the immersion.

-The Significance of Dussehra
+The Importance of Dussehra

 The nine days before Dussehra or Durga Pooja, devotees in the eastern states honor Goddess Durga’s nine incarnations.
 Every one of these nine avatars reflects a different aspect of Goddess Durga.
 Maa Brahmacharini is worshipped as the source of all energy in the Universe, whereas Maa Kushmanda is adored as the emblem of tranquility and purity.